Skip to main content

 Better Buildings hosts interactive webinars featuring a variety of topics exploring cost-effective ways for organizations to integrate energy savings into their daily building operations.
 All Better Buildings webinars are free to attend.

-Top 10 Solutions
+Top Partner Solutions

 Other Resources

-Case Studies
+Case Study

 Green leasing can be used to overcome the “split incentive” barrier to energy efficiency in commercial buildings by aligning the financial and energy incentives of building owners and tenants.
 Together they can save money, conserve resources, and ensure the efficient operation of buildings.
 Brandywine Realty Trust utilizes two components in its lease to enable the company to track energy usage, implement cost-effective energy efficiency measures, meet energy-saving targets, and save tenants money.

-Fact Sheets
+Fact Sheet

 The Energy Data Accelerator is designed to demonstrate low-cost, standardized approaches for providing energy data for the purpose of whole-building energy performance benchmarking.